Housing Strategy Endorsed by Council

 Saanich Housing Strategy Survey

 The second Housing Strategy survey closed on April 30.
 Thank you to everyone who participated in the survey and provided written feedback on Task Force recommendations [PDF - 2 MB].
-Your input will help inform development of a Proposed Housing Strategy, which is anticipated to be presented to Council in July 2021.
+Your input helped inform development of a Proposed Housing Strategy, which was presented to Council in August 2021.

-Congratulations to our survey draw winners! $100 gift cards have been sent to four survey participants.
+Congratulations to our survey draw winners! $100 gift cards were sent to four survey participants.
 Thank you again to everyone who participated in the survey.

 If you have any questions about the Housing Strategy, please email email@example.com.